cannonkeys/ck-docs/docs/via-json-loading.md

 **Bonus Step**

  - To view different layers, click on the layer button in the top left of the interface to navigate between all your layers.
 You can only view one layer at a time.
+ - To change lighting effects and colors, click the lighting tab in the bottom left of the interface.

 ![keymap shown multiple layers](images/via-json/04-keebs-rgb-keymap.png)